AryaJha003/ISL-RealTime-Detector/README.md

 ## 🧪 Instructions for Testing
 1. Run the application.
 2. A window titled "ISL Detector" will appear.
+3. Use Your Right Hand: I optimized the code for right-handed gestures.
-3. Place your **Right Hand** inside the blue box.
+4. Watch the Blue Box: Make sure your hand fits inside the blue square on the screen.
-4. Ensure the background is relatively plain (e.g., a wall).
-5. Perform ISL signs (e.g., 'C', 'L', 'O').
-6. The predicted character and confidence score will appear at the top of the box.
+5. Background Matters: Try to stand in front of a plain wall.
+If the background is too "busy," the AI might get confused.
+6. Try These Signs: 'C', 'L', and 'O' are great ones to start with!
-7. Press **'q'** to exit the application.
+7. Quit: Press 'q' on your keyboard to close the window.

+## ⚠️ Challenges & Learnings
+  *During development, I noticed the model sometimes confused the letter 'L' with 'R' because they look similar in low resolution.
+I fixed this by adjusting the contrast settings and disabling the camera's   "mirror mode" so it sees the thumb direction correctly.

 ## 📸 Screenshots
 https://github.com/AryaJha003/ISL-RealTime-Detector/blob/main/Screenshot%202025-11-22%20123631.png